EricWay1024/Homological-Algebra-Notes/ha/7-balance.typ

   The same result can be obtained for cochain maps.
 ]

+There is a similar construction called the mapping cylinder, although we do not use it in these notes.
 #definition[
   The *mapping cylinder* of a chain map $f: B_cx -> C_cx$ is defined as the chain complex $cyl(f)_n = B_n xor B_(n-1) xor C_n$.
 The differential can be represented by the matrix
   $